zoraviel/CSS-and-GitHub-intro/assignment/README.md

 ## Your color palette

 Create a color palette using the [Adobe Color](https://color.adobe.com/) site or another tool.
 [This video](https://www.youtube.com/watch?v=Um7TVYF0QIU) shows how to use Adobe Color.
-You might enjoy [this resource](https://color.adobe.com/explore/?filter=most-popular&time=month) — choose *Edit Copy* on any palette to get access to the hexadecimal codes.

 **ALL colors in your stylesheet MUST use hexadecimal codes** (explained in chapter 13 and [this video](https://www.youtube.com/watch?v=iJcIlC4yFIQ)).